STS Chapter 1: Introduction to Science and Technology and Society

 Looking back at how science and technology evolved helps us understand why things are the way they are and what we can do better.
 Understanding the historical development of science and technology helps illuminate how past events shape contemporary practices and societal attitudes.

-- Example: Understanding the Green Revolution teaches us how technology transformed farming but also what challenges it created.
+- Agriculture Example: Understanding the Green Revolution teaches us how technology transformed farming but also what challenges it created.
 The Green Revolution in the mid-20th century transformed agricultural practices worldwide by introducing new technologies (like synthetic fertilizers) that increased food production but also created long-term environmental challenges.

 9. Seeing the World (Global Perspectives)